benmccormick/cli_blog/_posts/2015-08-20-2-use-ack-to-get-familiar-with-a-new-codebase.markdown

 categories: ack
 ---

-[ack](http://beyondgrep.com/) is an incredibly useful tool when approaching a new codebase, especially if you're focused on a specific feature.
+[ack](http://beyondgrep.com/) is an incredibly useful tool when approaching a new codebase, especially if you're focused on a specific feature [^1].
 It allows you to quickly get a view of the codebase, and then zero in on the functionality you're interested in.
 To see how this works, let's use jQuery's [source repo](https://github.com/jquery/jquery) as an example, and see what happens if we want to get a look at how it implements ajax.

 ```bash get jQuery
 ❯ git clone git@github.com:jquery/jquery.git